Oatmeal Butterscotch Cookies

 Instructions

 - Preheat oven to 375 degrees.
-In a large mixing bowl cream together butter and sugars until smooth.
-Add in eggs and vanilla, then beat in the hot water.
+In a large mixing bowl, cream together the softened butter and sugars using an electric mixer until smooth.
+Add in the eggs and vanilla.

-- In a smaller bowl, combine flour and baking soda.
-Gradually add to creamed mixture, beating until smooth.
-Carefully stir in rolled oats and butterscotch chips.
+- In a smaller bowl, combine the flour, baking soda, salt, and cinnamon.
+Gradually add the dry ingredients to the creamed mixture, beating until smooth.
+Carefully stir in the rolled oats and butterscotch chips by hand.

-- Drop tablespoons of dough onto baking sheet.
-Bake in preheated oven for 8-9 minutes.
-Remove from oven and allow to cool on pan for a couple of minutes before transferring to wire rack to cool completely.
+- Bake in the preheated oven for 9-11 minutes.
+Remove from the oven and allow the cookies to cool on the pan for a couple of minutes before transferring to a wire rack to cool completely.

 These cookies look and sound so delicious.
 I cannot wait to try them for my family.